-Our wedding albums back then would also contain pages that we custom built ourselves.
-It allowed us to include very unusual image sizes that no one else in the world included in their wedding album designs.
+Our wedding albums back then would also contain pages that we custom-built ourselves.
+It allowed us to include very unusual image sizes in their wedding album designs.

 At all three weddings, I wanted to try something different.
 Instead of just taking a regular nighttime wedding photo, I wanted to try and light more of the scene in the finished wedding photograph.

-The scene lighting happens after the couple has returned to their wedding reception.
-We don’t want our newlyweds to miss much of their party.
+Lighting the scene lighting happens once our couple has returned to their wedding reception.
+We don’t want our newlyweds to miss too much of their party.
 I knew it would be a lot of work in post-production, but I thought that it might create something that looked different from all other nighttime wedding photographs.
 So we gave it a try.